 1.5 Are the Turkish national competent authorities registered in the EUDAMED actor module?

-Turkish national competent authorities will be registered in EUDAMED by end September 2021.
+Turkish national competent authorities are registered in EUDAMED.

 1.6 Are economic operators (including manufacturers, SPPP, AR and importers) established in Turkey able to submit actor registration requests in EUDAMED and have their details verified by the Turkish NCA?

-Turkish economic operators (including manufacturers, SPPP, AR and importers) established in Turkey will be able to submit actor registration requests by end September 2021.
+Yes, Turkish economic operators (including manufacturers, SPPP, AR and importers) established in Turkey can submit actor registration requests in EUDAMED..

 Actor registration process